dlvhdr/presentations/cli-apps/presentation.md

 date: "DD MMMM, YYYY"
 ---

-# The Reinassance of the Command Line
+# The Renaissance of the Command Line

 >⣿⣿⣿⣿⣿⣿⣿⢿⣿⣿⣿⣟⣛⡻⢿⣻⡿⠛⢹⢮⠄⢀⠌⠈⠂⠑⠂⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 >⣿⣿⣿⣿⣿⣿⠽⠿⢫⢽⣯⣿⣾⣿⣝⢻⢓⢾⡗⠘⠉⠁⠀⠀⠀⢀⣀⣀⣈⣀⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀